 Then place the dough balls in a ziplock bag and store it in your freezer.
 When you are ready to eat them, just remove the cookie dough balls from the freezer and allow them to thaw on the counter for 20 minutes before baking.
 By preparing and freezing your dough in advance, you can enjoy freshly-baked cookies on the spot anytime you want!

 More Easy Cookie Recipes to Try

-For this Soft Ginger Molasses Cookies recipe, I recommend:
+For this Soft and Chewy Ginger Molasses Cookies recipe, I recommend:

 - Mixing Bowls – This is a 3-piece set that is great for combining ingredients.
 I love how easy they are to store and clean.

 - Hand Mixer – For a simple baking job like this, a small hand-held mixer is really all you need.
 It costs a fraction of the price of a traditional stand mixer and it works great for making cookies and cakes.

 If you make this Ginger Molasses Cookies recipe, let me know!
 Leave a comment with a star rating ★ below, because I love hearing from you! ♡